Baryogenesis from the weak scale to the grand unification scale: Electroweak baryogenesis

 which is softly broken by the potential $V^{\text{odd}}$.
 The vacuum expectation value of $H$ implies mass mixing between $s$ and $h$.

 An appropriate choice of quartic couplings and mass parameters $\mu_i \sim 100~\text{GeV}$ lead to a strongly first-order phase transition accompanied by baryogenesis.
-The required CP violation is provided by a dimension-5 operator (see Fig.~\ref{fig:EDM2}),
+The required CP violation is provided by a dimension-5 operator (see Fig.~\ref{fig:EDM2})

-which couples the top-quark to the scalars $\Phi$ and $s$.
-During the phase transition both scalars aquire an expectation value and the profile of $s$ provides the CP-violating top-quark scatterings.
-The compositeness scale has to be low, $f/b \sim 1~\text{TeV}$, so that strongly interacting resonances would be expected in the LHC range.
-For the light singlet $s$, a mass is predited comparable to the Higgs mass.
+which couples the top quark to the scalars $\Phi$ and $s$.
+During the phase transition both scalars aquire an expectation value and the profile of $s$ provides the $CP$-violating top-quark scatterings.
+The compositeness scale has to be low ($f/b \sim 1~\text{TeV}$) so that strongly interacting resonances can be expected in the LHC range.
+For the light singlet $s$, a mass is predited to be comparable to the Higgs mass.

-The mass mixing between $h$ and $s$ also generates an electron EDM (see Fig.~\ref{fig:EDM2}).
-The analysis in \cite{Espinosa:2011eu} has been carried out assuming the upper bound \cite{Hudson:2011zz}
+The mass mixing between $h$ and $s$ also generates an electron EDM; see Fig.~\ref{fig:EDM2}.
+The analysis of \citet{Espinosa:2011eu} was carried out while assuming the upper bound \cite{Hudson:2011zz}

-Again the improvement of this bound by two orders of magnitude by the ACME experiment \eqref{ACME} excludes the model in its original form.
+The improvement of this bound by 2 orders of magnitude by the ACME experiment [Eq.~\eqref{ACME}] excludes the model in its original form.
 A possible way out is to tune the parameters of the model such that a two-step phase transition occurs, with $s\neq 0$ during baryogenesis and $s = 0$ in the zero-temperature vacuum \cite{Kurup:2017dzf}.
 At zero temperature the $\mathbb{Z}_2$ symmetry is then unbroken and the contribution to the electron EDM vanishes.
-Choosing $m_s > m_h/2$, the Higgs-boson decay width is unchanged, and one obtains a `nightmare scenario' that is very difficult to test at the LHC \cite{Curtin:2014jma}.
-For EWBG a new source of CP violation is needed, for instance, CP violation in a dark sector, which is transfered to the visible sector via a new light vector boson \cite{Carena:2018cjh}.
-However, such a construction eliminates one of the main motivations for electroweak baryogenesis, the connection between CP violation measurable at low energies and the matter-antimatter asymmetry.
+Choosing $m_s > m_h/2$, the Higgs-boson decay width is unchanged and one obtains a ``nightmare scenario'' that is difficult to test at the LHC \citep*{Curtin:2014jma}.
+For EWBG a new source of $CP$ violation is needed, for instance, $CP$ violation in a dark sector, which is transferred to the visible sector via a new light vector boson \citep*{Carena:2018cjh}.
+However, such a construction eliminates one of the main motivations for electroweak baryogenesis: the connection between $CP$ violation measurable at low energies and the matter-antimatter asymmetry.

 One may wonder whether EWBG can be more easily realized in models with more scalar fields.
-An interesting example is the split Next-to-Minimal Supersymmetric Standard Model (sNMSSM) \cite{Demidov:2016wcv}, which contains two Higgs doublets, $H_u$ and $H_d$, and an additional singlet $N$.
+An example is the split next-to-minimal supersymmetric standard model (sNMSSM) \citep*{Demidov:2016wcv}, which contains two Higgs doublets $H_u$ and $H_d$ and an additional singlet $N$.
 The corresponding superpotential reads